Support Articles

 This command will reinstall ALSA and some of the other core audio packages:

-sudo apt install --reinstall alsa-base alsa-utils linux-sound-base libasound2
+sudo apt reinstall alsa-base alsa-utils linux-sound-base libasound2

 This command will reinstall the PulseAudio packages: